pessini/european-voters/README.md

+## Survey Weights

+As ESS is a cross-national survey and different countries normally implement different sample designs, it is important to take weights in consideration to avoid bias the outcome.

+You can read more about these issues and solutions [here](https://sciendo.com/article/10.1515/jos-2017-0007).

 ## References

+> Kaminska, O., & Lynn, P. (2017).
+Survey-Based Cross-Country Comparisons Where Countries Vary in Sample Design: Issues and Solutions.
+Retrieved March 31, 2021, from https://sciendo.com/article/10.1515/jos-2017-0007

 > European Social Survey Cumulative File, ESS 1-9 (2020).
 Data file edition 1.1.
 NSD - Norwegian Centre for Research Data, Norway - Data Archive and distributor of ESS data for ESS ERIC.